Jasper-ketelaar/CE-ImageProducer/docs/index.md

 - Masked Per-level classifier
 - Hierarchical Softmax

-We aim to reproduce the results shown in the paper.
+We aim to reproduce the results shown in the paper by using the existing code (making some changes as required to fit our dataset).
 First we tried to replicate the results from the ETHEC dataset as used in the paper and then we used a new dataset of wine bottles.
 Here is the image below describing the hierarchy of our wine dataset:

 ![Wine Sample example](images/wine_sample.PNG)
 _Figure 2: Sample images and their 4-level labels from our wine dataset._